-Although prices were the same during the following summer, the menu below offers an additional dinner for $1.25—Southern fried chicken dinner served with popovers, honey, and cole slaw.
-This menu also reflects another new development in 1950.
-Despite being situated in the scenic Orange-Belt ridge of central Florida, the park now only served Donald Duck orange juice concentrate, the brand of a local canners cooperative (and Disney licensee since 1941) that processed boxcars of fresh citrus fruit each day at nearby Lake Wales.
+Prices were the same in the summer of 1950, as shown by the menu below that includes a new dinner for $1.25—Southern fried chicken served with popovers, honey, and coleslaw.
+Although the park was situated in the scenic Orange-Belt ridge of central Florida, it only served Donald Duck brand orange juice made from concentrate.
+The canned juice was produced by a local cooperative (and Disney licensee since 1941) that processed boxcars of fresh citrus fruit every day at nearby Lake Wales.

-Beginning in 1951, Cypress Gardens promoted its own brand of orange juice, a change that may have been prompted by rising food costs, as reflected by the higher prices on this menu.
+In 1951, Cypress Gardens promoted its own brand of orange juice, a change that may have been prompted by rising food costs.
+The higher prices are reflected on the menu below.
 Driven by memories of shortages during World War II, consumers went on a spending spree when the Korean War broke out in June 1950, sparking eight months of soaring inflation.
-However, when the feared shortages never materialized, spending fell off sharply.
-In fact, the reduction in consumer demand in early 1951 was so dramatic that it had a deflationary effect, largely counterbalancing the inflationary influence of increased military spending.
+However, when the feared shortages failed to materialize, consumer spending fell off sharply.
+The reduction in demand was so dramatic that it had a deflationary effect, counterbalancing the increase in military spending.

-Nevertheless, economic statistics show that consumer prices increased 10% between 1950 and 1951 and that food prices rose even faster.
-As an example, the price of the fried chicken dinner at Cypress Gardens increased from $1.25 to $1.85, up a whopping 48% in one year, well above the official rate of inflation.
-At a time when the average annual income was about $3,000 per year, tourists felt the sting of these higher prices, just as they do today when food prices increase faster than wages.2 (Modern economists ignore both the cost of food and energy when calculating the core Consumer Price Index, deeming them too volatile for inclusion.)
+Economic statistics show that consumer prices increased 10% between 1950 and 1951, and that food prices went up even faster.
+At Cypress Gardens, the price of a fried chicken dinner rose to $1.85, a whopping 48% increase over the previous year, well above the official rate of inflation.
+Since per capita income then averaged about $3,000 per year, tourists felt the sting of the higher prices just as they do today when food prices rise faster than wages.2 (Economists now ignore the costs of food and energy when calculating the core Consumer Price Index, deeming these indicators too volatile for inclusion.)

-After Cypress Gardens closed in 2009, its 150-acre site was converted into Legoland® Florida, the fifth park of the global legoland franchise.
-As with other large corporate theme parks, legolands are as interchangeable as lego pieces, lacking the quirky charm of old Florida.
-Fortunately, there is still Weeki Wachee Springs, home of the “live mermaids,” located on the Gulf Coast just north of Tampa.3
+After Cypress Gardens closed in 2009, its 150-acre site was converted into Legoland® Florida, the fifth park of the global franchise.
+As with most such corporate ventures, legoland theme parks are as interchangeable as lego pieces, lacking the quirky charm of old Florida.
+Fortunately, we still have Weeki Wachee Springs, home of the “live mermaids,” located just north of Tampa.3

 2. The national average wage was $2,973 in 1952, as compared to $40,711 in 2009.
 Today, the cost of the seared chicken breast entrée at the Coral Reef restaurant in the Walt Disney World Epcot Center is $20.99, roughly equivalent to the price of the fried chicken dinner at Cypress Gardens sixty years ago.